kluchey/OMG/pages/MCV4U___6___3 Intersection of Line & Plane.md

 		  logseq.order-list-type:: number
 		- If $L\subset P$ ($L$ is contained by $P$), what do we expect to have found at the end of our algebraic solution? logseq.order-list-type:: number
-	- Find the intersection of each of the following: logseq.order-list-type:: number
+	- Find the intersection of each of the following: #.v-border-children logseq.order-list-type:: number
 		- $\begin{cases}x=-2+k\\ y=1-k\\ z=2+3k\\ x+4y+z-4=0\end{cases}$
 		  logseq.order-list-type:: number